-2As of December 31, 2023, the remaining investments and escrow cash of Fund VIII and Fund VII were valued at 105% and 113% of the fund's unreturned capital, respectively, which were below the required escrow ratio of 115%.
+2 As of December 31, 2023, the remaining investments and escrow cash of Fund VIII and Fund VII were valued at 105% and 113% of the fund's unreturned capital, respectively, which were below the required escrow ratio of 115%.
 As a result, the funds are required to place in escrow current and future performance fee distributions to the general partner until the specified return ratio of 115% is met (at the time of a future distribution) or upon liquidation.
-As of December 31, 2023, Fund VIII and Fund VIII and Fund VII. realized performance fees, respectively, or \$37.0 million and \$40.6 million net of profit sharing, respectively, in escrow.
-With respect to Fund VIII and Fund VII, realized performance fees currently distributed to the general tax distributions and interest on escrow balances per the funds' partnership agreements.
+As of December 31, 2023, Fund VIII and Fund VIII, and Fund VII, realized performance fees, respectively, or \$37.0 million and \$71.2 million of gross performance fees, in escrow.
+With respect to Fund VIII and Fund VII, realized performance fees currently distributed to the general partner are limited to potential tax distributions and interest on escrow balances per the funds' partnership agreements.
 Performance fees receivable as of December 31, 2023 and realized performance fees for the year ended December 31, 2023 include interest earned on escrow balances that is not subject to contingent repayment.